Ali Al Salem Air Base: 2018 expansion

+The base expansion was completed in the second half of 2020 with the delivery of the 28 Eurofighters finishing shortly after.

 Role and operations

 Kuwait Air Force

 The Kuwait Air Force Flight Training School is located at Ali Al Salem.
 The base is also home to the Air Force's attack and support helicopter squadrons.

 Military intervention against ISIL

-The base currently hosts several non-Kuwaiti military units, mainly 386th AEW USAF.
+The base currently hosts several non-Kuwaiti military units, mainly the 386th AEW USAF.

 Based units

 Flying and notable non-flying units based at Ali al Salem Air Base.